-The experience of late miscarriage can come as a huge shock.
+The experience of late miscarriage, also called second trimester loss, can come as a huge shock.

 Most miscarriages happen in the first 12 or 13 weeks of pregnancy.
 It is much less usual to miscarry after 13 weeks, when many woman and their partners feel that they are safely past any danger period.

 When they told me they couldn’t find a heartbeat, I think my heart stopped too.
 I was full of the joys being pregnant, only to feel I had been hit by a train head on.

 The physical and emotional experience of late miscarriage

 The physical experience of late miscarriage can be particularly distressing.
 Some women miscarry naturally, sometimes without much warning, and this can be shocking and frightening.
 Others have to have their labour induced before delivering their baby.

 Whatever happens, you may have to make very difficult and upsetting decisions about seeing and perhaps holding your baby, about allowing a post-mortem and about what happens to the remains of your baby.
 We talk about these things here.

 I had to make decisions beyond my wildest dreams.
 I was making funeral arrangements when all I wanted to do was to hold the babies in my arms and take them home forever.